Willard R. Espy: Career

 Espy's writing career took off in the late 1960s; he eventually authored fifteen books on language, and his poetry and articles regularly appeared in Punch, Reader's Digest, The Atlantic Monthly, The Nation, and Word Ways: The Journal of Recreational Linguistics.
 Espy earned praise from contemporary critics such as Louis Untermeyer and John Chancellor.
 Summarizing Espy's writing, critic Alistair Cooke wrote:

 To Willard Espy the English language is what a football is to Joe Namath, a golf ball to Arnold Palmer, the male of the species to Zsa Zsa Gabor: a wonderful object to manipulate, to flog, to coax and have a barrel of fun with.

-Later in life, Espy divided his time between Manhattan and his home in Oysterville, and wrote nationally bestselling books on local history, including Oysterville: Roads to Grandpa's Village (1977) and Skulduggery on Shoalwater Bay (1998).
-Two of his books on wordplay, The Game of Words and An Almanac of Words at Play, were honored at the Governor's Writers Day Awards (now the Washington State Book Awards), and the latter was a national bestseller.
-He was also a contributing writer for The New Yorker and other publications.
+In 1963, Espy founded Charter Publishers to sell small, pocket-sized books condensed to about 17,000 words and priced at 25 cents, from vending machines across the city.
+The New Yorker reported that after the company's first year it was selling 13 titles from 350 vending machines, and averaging 1500 books sold daily.

+Books and later career

+Throughout the 1970s and 1980s Espy published books prolifically, and his works on wordplay include The Game of Words (1972) and the national bestseller An Almanac of Words at Play (1975), both of which were honored at the Governor's Writers Day Awards (now the Washington State Book Awards).
+His books include a lighthearted novel about a prolific but mysterious author, called The Life and Works of Mr. Anonymous (1977), an autobiography called Oysterville: Roads to Grandpa's Village (1977), the local Washington history texts Skulduggery on Shoalwater Bay (1998), and a pronunciation guide for local place names, Omak Me Yours Tonight (1973).
+He additionally contributed to publications such as The New Yorker.
+His contribution to The Book of Lists 2 (1980) named the "most beautiful words in the English Language" as gonorrhoea, gossamer, lullaby, meandering, mellifluous, murmuring, onomatopoeia, Shenandoah, summer afternoon, and wisteria.
+In his seventies, Espy sported a wing-tip mustache and white hair resembling Santa Claus, and was described in a 1982 Oregonian article as "a jolly old elf in spite of himself" who "'ho-hos' quietly before a typewriter in his apartment on New York City's Beekman Place".